-11. Named Substitutes
+11. Substitutes

-- 11.1 (a) All members of Committees and Sub-Committees may nominate another Councillor from the named substitute list to act as substitute for him/her.
-The substitute Member will have full rights to discuss the business put before the Committee or Sub-Committee and vote thereon. - (b) Named substitutes who attend Committee meetings but have not been nominated as above will at the discretion of the Chairperson have full rights to discuss the business put before the Committee or Sub-Committee but will not be able to vote.

-(c) Members are to inform the Chief Executive Officer's Office of their intended absence and any substitute they wish to nominate before the commencement of the Committee or Sub-Committee meeting.
+- 11.1 (a) All members of Committees and Sub-Committees may nominate another Councillor to act as substitute for him/her.
+The substitute Member will have full rights to discuss the business put before the Committee or Sub-Committee and vote thereon. - (b) Any member not appointed to a Committee, may substitute on that committee, when required to do so. - (c) Substitutes who attend Committee meetings and have been nominated as above will have full rights to discuss the business put before the Committee or Sub-Committee and will be able to vote. - (d) Members are to inform the Chief Executive Officer's Office of their intended absence and any substitute they wish to nominate at least 3 hours before the commencement of the Committee or Sub-Committee meeting, whenever possible